Keison888/My-Exam-Work/README.md

 </h3>

 <h4>
-  If you need help with anything, feel free to message me.
+  If you need help with anything, feel free to message me.<br>
-  I'll try to respond as soon as I can.
+  I'll try to respond as soon as I can, emails will do fine
 </h4>